 "Fuck you," the swordsman replied weakly, closing Sanji's blue eyes tightly shut in an attempt to block out the bright artificial lights of the kitchen.
 "Screw you and your pansy ass..."

 "Such a foul mouth," the cook replied, his mood improving slightly.
-Watching the swordsman pollute his body with cheap booze had irritated him slightly; however upon seeing the man suffer the consequences, he couldn't help but smile.
-"If you want to drink yourself into a coma, do it in your own body arsehole.
-I don't want you fucking up my liver too- I can already feel yours dissolving."
+"If you want to drink yourself into a coma, do it in your own body asshole.
+I don't want you fucking up my liver too- I can already feel yours practically dissolving."

 Zoro removed the head from his hands and sluggishly left the table.
 Upon reaching the door, he paused.
 Without taking so much as a glance at the cook's green haired form, he ignored the pounding in his head for a brief second, feeling the corner of his mouth tug into a small smile.